lixpose/scripts/README.md

 ## KVM

-Although lxc-compose is designed for Linux Containers, it should be compatible with KVMs as well.
-There are also some KVM scripts in the `kvm` sub-directory.
+Although lxcp was designed for Linux Containers in mind, it is compatible with KVMs as well.
+There are some KVM scripts in the `kvm` sub-directory.

+## WL

+For workstations there is a `wl` directory that offers scripts to setup wayland compositors and compatible GUI software.
+If there are no options, the directory also features X software that is compatible with `xwayland` in the `xwl` sub directory.